 and case presentations.
 Participants will be able to:

-Acquire new skills, competencies, and best practices in palliative care
+Acquire new skills, competencies, and best practices with a focus on rural palliative care

 Present de-identified cases for collaborative discussion and guidance

 Free continuing medical education (CME) credits for healthcare professionals

 Effective communication with patients and families around medical treatment and care priorities

 Screening and support for emotional, social, and spiritual needs of patients and their families